Immigration Basics: Refugees

 What are the risks associated with resettling refugees?

-Can we refuse refugees?
+Can state and local governments refuse refugees?

 Are America’s refugee policies effective for dealing with current refugee situations?